rll/surgical/README.md

 On OS X, the easiest way to install libraries is through MacPorts sudo port install eigen boost opencv

   You will also need to install gle from source from http://linas.org/gle/.
-The code will not compile unless you modify the source to #include <malloc/malloc.h> instead of <malloc.h>.
+The code will not compile unless you modify the source to #include malloc/malloc.h instead of malloc.h.